ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 permit; see {{Section 4.6 of !RFC9000}} for details on how QUIC stream limits are applied.

-Unlike the WT_MAX_STREAMS capsule or the QUIC MAX_STREAMS frame, there is no simple relationship between the value in this frame and stream IDs in QUIC STREAM frames.
+Unlike the the QUIC MAX_STREAMS frame, there is no simple relationship between the value in this frame and stream IDs in QUIC STREAM frames.
 This especially applies if there are other users of streams on the connection.

 The WT_STREAMS_BLOCKED capsule ({{WT_STREAMS_BLOCKED}}) can be sent to indicate that an endpoint was unable to create a stream due to the session-level stream